5 Steps You Must Take To Ensure Data Resiliency (And Why #5 Might Surprise You!)

 5. Harness the Benefits of Tape Backup and Air Gapping

 You may be surprised to learn that magnetic tape was created in 1928.
 Let that sink in.
-But it wasn’t until the 1950s that the technology was applied to data storage on mainframe computers.
+However, it wasn’t until the 1950s that the technology was applied to data storage on mainframe computers.

-So why are we talking about a technology nearly 100 years old?
+So why are we talking about a technology that is nearly 100 years old?
 Because it still works—very well.
 Tape is an excellent option for long-term data archiving and is especially effective for offsite, air-gapped storage—whether you use a virtual or physical air gap.
 Tape is also very cost-effective for large volumes of data.
 That may be why the global tape market is projected to grow to nearly $4.24 billion by 2027, a CAGR of more than 7 percent.

 With your data air-gapped and stored offsite on tape, you have one more reliable option for disaster recovery if all of your other options fail.